Sunday, October 11, 2009

 by Ramon Shiloh

-Nestled in the hilly district of West Seattle is Flamenco Arts Northwest (FANW), an organization dedicated to elevating students’appreciation of, and discipline to, the art form of Flamenco.
-Founded in 1996 by Executive Director Marcos Carmona and his wife, Rubina, FANW has secured a large following of fans, dedicated artists, musicians and singers who are drawn to the rhythms of this emotional craft.
+Nestled in the hilly district of West Seattle, Flamenco Arts Northwest (FANW) is an organization dedicated to elevating students' appreciation of and discipline in the art of Flamenco.
+Founded in 1996 by Executive Director Marcos Carmona and his wife, Rubina, FANW has garnered a large following of fans, dedicated artists, musicians, and singers drawn to the rhythms of this emotional craft.

-Utilizing the voice, guitar, percussion instruments and dance, Flamenco is one of the most complex genres in performance art, Rubina explains, because there are so many variables that come into play.
-“It’s a very difficult technique.
+Rubina explains that Flamenco is one of the most complex genres in performance art, involving voice, guitar, percussion instruments, and dance.
+"It’s a very difficult technique.
 It’s very demanding.
-Any student who has experimented in any of the disciplines – dancing, singing or guitar playing – is going to tell you that Flamenco is the hardest thing they’ve ever studied.”
+Any student who has experimented in any of the disciplines – dancing, singing, or guitar playing – is going to tell you that Flamenco is the hardest thing they’ve ever studied."

-Although Flamenco is considered a Spaniard art form, the elements that define this genre are poverty, emotional hardship and displacement.
-Born amongst dissident Christians, Jews, Arabs and Gitanos who lived in Andalusia, Spain, the somber, controlled expressions are truly the product of many cultural influences.
+Although Flamenco is considered a Spanish art form, its defining elements are poverty, emotional hardship, and displacement.
+Born among dissident Christians, Jews, Arabs, and Gitanos in Andalusia, Spain, Flamenco's somber, controlled expressions are the product of many cultural influences.

-The Carmonas, who are both of Jewish descent, point out that their heritage has had enormous influence on the art form.
-“I would say that among the North American Flamenco, next to people of Hispanic decent, Jews are the biggest ethnic group.
-The singing is one-quarter Jewish,” Rubina explains.
-“The music is Jewish, Muslim, Gypsy, European Spaniard, North Africa and the Middle East.
-That’s a heavy mix.
-In the dance, you have a very strong influence from India.
-There are certain foot techniques identical to kathak, a North Indian classical dance.
-That’s from the Gypsies coming into Spain from India in the 1450s.
-Their styles and rhythms mingled with European and Arabic styles of dance.”
+The Carmonas, who are both of Jewish descent, emphasize their heritage's significant influence on Flamenco.
+"Among North American Flamenco artists, next to people of Hispanic descent, Jews are the biggest ethnic group.
+The singing is one-quarter Jewish," Rubina explains.
+"The music is a blend of Jewish, Muslim, Gypsy, European Spaniard, North African, and Middle Eastern influences.
+In the dance, there is a strong influence from India.
+Certain foot techniques are identical to kathak, a North Indian classical dance.
+This comes from the Gypsies who migrated to Spain from India in the 1450s, mingling their styles and rhythms with European and Arabic dances."

 Flamenco in the Northwest

 Rubina and Marcos have been performing throughout the U.S. and Spain for 30 years.
 Together, they form one of the most enduring and successful Flamenco ensembles, Carmona Flamenco, outside of Spain.
-The Pacific Northwest has been their home base since 1988, when they began performing regularly with dancer Ana Montes in concert and cabaret venues in the area.
-Carmona Flamenco also performed at the Allegro Dance Festival for a number of years, appeared at the Kirkland Performance Center and helped launch the Arts West and Music Northwest organizations
+The Pacific Northwest has been their home base since 1988, when they began performing regularly with dancer Ana Montes in concert and cabaret venues.
+Carmona Flamenco has also performed at the Allegro Dance Festival, appeared at the Kirkland Performance Center, and helped launch the Arts West and Music Northwest organizations.

-In 1999, Carmona Flamenco released its first and only CD, “Reflejos“, which serves as a reflection of the Carmonas’ respect and commitment to the art form.
+In 1999, Carmona Flamenco released its only CD, “Reflejos,” which reflects the Carmonas’ respect and commitment to the art form.
 “We’re performing artists, not recording artists.
 That’s why we only have the one CD.
-We are constantly working to develop new material all the time.
+We are constantly working to develop new material.
 We improvise, so we can instill variations into the same thing.”

-Another group that performs under the FANW banner is La Peña Flamenca de Seattle, which formed in 1995 to showcase the talents of aficionados and emerging professionals who perform with Carmona Flamenco.
-The explosion of La Peña currently includes 22 dancers, plus guitarists, vocalists and other musicians who range in age and multicultural backgrounds.
+Another group performing under the FANW banner is La Peña Flamenca de Seattle, formed in 1995 to showcase the talents of aficionados and emerging professionals who perform with Carmona Flamenco.
+La Peña currently includes 22 dancers, guitarists, vocalists, and other musicians of various ages and multicultural backgrounds.
 La Peña provides an engaging learning and performing environment, as well as a great social opportunity for adults and mature teenagers.

 It's a Family Affair

-Rubina first began her artistic journey in the Bay Area of California, where she grew up.
+Rubina began her artistic journey in the Bay Area of California, where she grew up.
 “I’ve always been attracted to dance and music, so I’ve always pursued some type of musical education,” she reminisces.
 “I studied woodwind instruments in junior high and high school and sang in choruses.
 I didn’t have much opportunity to pursue dance until high school when I joined the modern dance department.
-Fortunately, I was able to have the opportunity to have these resources in public schools.”
+Fortunately, I was able to have these resources in public schools.”

 In March 2007, at the Ethnic Heritage Council’s 26th annual dinner and awards ceremony in Seattle, Rubina was presented with the Gordon Ekvall Tracie Memorial Award for her significant contributions to the preservation and presentation of ethnic arts in the Pacific Northwest.
-The honor is a well deserved tribute to a woman who has spent her life passing on her knowledge and expertise to a new generation of Flamenco artists.
+This honor is a well-deserved tribute to a woman who has spent her life passing on her knowledge and expertise to a new generation of Flamenco artists.

 When you hear Marcos play the guitar, you find yourself lost in the breathtaking range and energy of his music.
-His traditional and contemporary performances include basic Flamenco guitar techniques, such as arpeggios (broken chord), alzapua (thumb technique), rasqueados (strumming) and picado.
-Each technique is designed to elicit an emotion, emphasizing the dignity and elegance so typical of the traditional Flamenco.
+His traditional and contemporary performances include basic Flamenco guitar techniques, such as arpeggios (broken chords), alzapua (thumb technique), rasqueados (strumming), and picado.
+Each technique is designed to elicit emotion, emphasizing the dignity and elegance typical of traditional Flamenco.

-Marcos’ artistic journey began in San Francisco, where he first learned how to play the trumpet and violin.
-It was during his high school years that his love for the guitar was permanently sealed.
-Marcos joined the folk music movement in the 1960s, but never strayed too far away from the popular music of the time.
-When he fell into Flamenco, he knew he had found a genre that offered him unlimited challenges.
+Marcos’ artistic journey began in San Francisco, where he first learned to play the trumpet and violin.
+During high school, his love for the guitar was permanently sealed.
+Marcos joined the folk music movement in the 1960s but never strayed too far from the popular music of the time.
+When he discovered Flamenco, he knew he had found a genre that offered him unlimited challenges.

 “It was the cante that grabbed my attention,” Marcos recalls.
 “That, to me, is the part I love the most.
 The guitar and the dance come next in terms of importance, not in terms of commercial success, but in terms of hierarchy.
-But, on the stage, it’s usually the opposite way around.
+But, on the stage, it’s usually the opposite.
 The dance is looked at first.”

-One of the reasons this enduring family has been so successful is their solidarity.
+One reason this enduring family has been so successful is their solidarity.
 “If I was teaching by myself, it would be a lot harder,” Marcos says.
-“If Rubina was dancing by herself. it would be a lot harder.”
+“If Rubina was dancing by herself, it would be a lot harder.

 Seattle Author Interviews Historic Dead People